vvsnmurthy3758/hadoop-platform-and-application-framework/Quiz/week3_quiz1.md

 4.20GB

-5.What is the first step in a write process from a HDFS client?
+5.What is the first step in a write process from a HDFS client?(wrong answer)

 - Immediately contact the NameNode